-Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) (48% responded); no differences in annoyance were found between this group and the study participants.
+Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) Recall bias?
+(48% responded); no differences in annoyance were found between this group and the study participants.
 Loss to follow up not relevant as cross-sectional study.
-Recall bias? the survey it is implausible that participants would have been blinded the survey it is implausible that Given the nature of the survey it is implausible that participants would have been blinded to its purpose.
+Given the nature of Uncortain No information is Information bios is Voc Uncortain Recall bias? the survey it is implausible that Given the nature of the survey it is implausible that participants would have been blinded to its purpose.
+Given the nature of the survey it is implausible that participants would have been blinded to its purpose.
 Uncertain.
 Participants were blinded to study purpose in original survey but authors acknowledge participants possibly unblinded in present survey due to publicity associated with original survey.
 No information is provided about whether participants were blinded to the purpose of the study.
 Unknown whether respondents influenced by renting their land for wind farm construction and use.
 Information bias is likely, as the self-reported distance from the nearest wind farm was grossly underestimated.
-No blinding was possible. take part was offered, so Uncertain.
+No blinding was possible.
+Yes.
+The study purpose was not masked and an incentive to take part was offered, so responder bias may have been enhanced.
+Uncertain.
 The study purpose was not masked.
 Findings stronger for perceived noise exposure, rather than calculated noise exposure, which could suggest recall bias.
-Confounding? (other factors that could affect the outcomes) sensitivity, confounders. authors about addressing Socioeconomic and geographic matching and adjustment by length of residence were undertaken.
-Detail about include socio- economic status, demographic information (education, income, marital status) were not used for Multiple potential confounders were considered in the analysis, but others, such as socio- economic status (SES) were not.
-Discussion of confounders was limited, and no adjustments were provided on likely confounders such as employment,
+Confounding? (other factors Age, sex, noise No information No information Socioeconomic and Plausible confounders that Some collected Multiple potential confounders were Discussion of confounders was that could affect sensitivity, economic benefit, provided by authors about addressing authors about geographic matching and were not addressed demographic information considered in the limited, and no the outcomes) visibility of wind confounders. addressing adjustment by include socio- analysis, but others, - turbine, and living in rural and flat terrain were adjusted for in confounders. length of residence were undertaken.
+Detail about economic status, occupation, chronic diseases and risk marital status) were not used for adjustment in provided on likely confounders such as employment,